photo credit:Chris Charles

 Mhlaba-Adebo's illustrious journey includes being named a 2021 Creative Entrepreneur Fellowship recipient by the Arts and Business Council of Boston.
 She has also received the BIPOC Arts Leaders Ripple Grant from the Cultural Equity Leadership (ACI), and a Massachusetts Cultural Grant reaffirming her status as a trailblazer in the arts and culture sector.

-Mhlaba-Adebo's literary prowess shines through her debut poetry collection, "Soul Psalms," praised for its therapeutic transparency by Dr. Thema Bryant-Davis, President of the American Psychology Association.
+Mhlaba-Adebo's literary prowess shines through her debut poetry collection, "Soul Psalms," praised for its therapeutic transparency by Dr. Thema Bryant-Davis, former President of the American Psychology Association.
 Her educational journey culminated in a Master's degree in Education from Lesley University, specializing in Theatre Studies and Multicultural Education.

-In February 2022, she embarked on a transformative partnership with Friendship Bench Zimbabwe, training grandmothers (Gogo's) to provide critical talk therapy services to those in crisis, symbolized by their therapeutic conversations on a bench.
+In February 2021, she embarked on a transformative partnership with Friendship Bench Zimbabwe, training grandmothers (Gogo's) to provide critical FREE talk therapy services to those in crisis, symbolized by their therapeutic conversations on a bench.
 Her tireless fundraising efforts have supported two clinics in Zimbabwe, positively impacting over 5,000 lives.
 This year there will be more benches added and communities served,